Equity, Diversity, Access, and Inclusion

-- Te Pūnaha Matatini is a New Zealand Centre of Research Excellence, recognising and celebrating the distinct status of Māori as tangata whenua, and mmited to upholding the principles of Te Tiriti o Waitangi
+- Te Pūnaha Matatini is a New Zealand Centre of Research Excellence, recognising and celebrating the distinct status of Māori as tangata whenua, and committed to upholding the principles of Te Tiriti o Waitangi

 - We are committed to safety, supporting our people, promoting inclusion, and preventing bullying and discrimination